What Makes an Ideal Quote? Recommending "Unexpected yet Rational" Quotations via Novelty: Experiments

 \subsection{Setup}

-\textbf{Datasets.} We evaluate on three high-quality bilingual test sets of 100 instances each: QuoteR, QUILL, and our proposed test set \textsc{NovelQR}.
-Together, these sets cover literary, conversational, and expository writing across diverse real-world domains (e.g. literature, science, law).
+\textbf{Datasets.} We evaluate on three high-quality bilingual test sets of 100 instances each: QuoteR, QUILL, and our proposed test set \textsc{NovelQR-Bench}.
+Together, these sets cover literary, conversational, and expository writing across diverse real-world domains (e.g. literature, science, philosophy, law, etc.).
 Construction details and statistics are given in Appendix~\ref{appendix:datasets}.

 \textbf{Knowledge Base.} The quotations in the knowledge base are from QUILL~\citep{xiao2025quillquotationgenerationenhancement}, which we richly label and embed using the \emph{ACGE text embedding} model~\citep{acge}.